 Mr. Binns is a Philadelphia lawyer who specializes in litigation.
-Mr. Binns has been rated AV Preeminent for the past 50 years by Martindale-Hubble, the world's most trusted legal Peer Review Rating process, viz., he is acknowledged to be among the top 5% of Pennsylvania attorneys.
-He is licensed to practice in the State and Federal Courts of: Alaska, California, Colorado, District of Columbia, Florida, Georgia, Iowa, Maryland, Massachusetts, Michigan, Nebraska, Nevada, New Jersey, New Mexico, New York, Oklahoma, Pennsylvania, Tennessee, Texas and West Virginia; all U.S. Circuit Courts of Appeals, the Supreme Court of the United

-States of America, U.S. District Court for the District of Puerto Rico, U.S. Bankruptcy Court, U.S. Tax Court, U.S. Court of Federal Claims.
-He served as Chair of the Judicial Selection Commission, Philadelphia Bar Association in 1978; He also Chaired a Hearing Committee of the Disciplinary Board of the Supreme Court of Pennsylvania 1982 - 1984; He serves as a Member of the Federal Courts Committee of the Philadelphia Bar Association 1996 -; He was the Chief Judge's Delegate to the Third Circuit Judicial Conference in 1998 and 1999; He was the Chief Judge's appointment to The Third Circuit Court of Appeals Lawyers Advisory Committee from 2000-2004; He is a Member of the Villanova Sports & Entertainment Law Journal Advisory Board, 2005-).
+Mr. Binns is rated AV Preeminent by Martindale-Hubble, the world's most trusted legal Peer Re- view Rating process.
+He is licensed to practice in the State and Federal Courts of: Alaska, California, Colorado, District of Columbia, Florida, Georgia, Iowa, Maryland, Massachusetts, Michigan, Nebraska, Nevada, New Jersey, New Mexico, New York, Oklahoma, Pennsylvania, Tennessee, Texas and West Virginia; all U.S. Circuit Courts of Appeals, the Supreme Court of the United States of America, U.S. District Court for the District of Puerto Rico, U.S. Bankruptcy Court, U.S. Tax Court, U.S. Court of Federal Claims.
+He served as Chair of the Judicial Selection Commission, Philadelphia Bar Association in 1978; He also Chaired a Hearing Committee of the Disciplinary Board of the Supreme Court of Pennsylvania 1982 - 1984; He serves as a Member of the Federal Courts Committee of the Philadelphia Bar Association 1996 -; He was the Chief Judge's Delegate to the Third Circuit Judicial Conference in 1998 and 1999; He was the Chief Judge's appointment to The Third Circuit Court of Appeals Lawyers Advisory Committee from 2000-2004; He is a Member of the Villanova Sports & Entertainment Law Journal Advisory Board, 2005- ).